anosikeosifo/anosikeosifo.github.io/_posts/2017-12-30-architecting-for-scale-react-native.markdown

 This is another component of our architecture slightly influenced by a [react-package](https://www.npmjs.com/package/react-navigation)

-Due to the scale of this aplication, we wouldn't be relying on the out-of-the-box navigatoin with `this.props.navigation`, rather we would be be connecting the app's navigation to the overall application state.
+Due to the scale of this application, we wouldn't be relying on the out-of-the-box navigation with `this.props.navigation`, rather we would be be connecting the app's navigation to the overall application state.
 This means that our redux-backed store would be aware of the navigation state.

 Lets explore the roles of the various directories in this module.

 ##### */actions*
-This contains logic for a bunch of navigation-specific action-creators, thus the `actions/index.js` content would mostly look like:
+This contains logic for a bunch of navigation-specific action-creators, thus the **`actions/index.js`** content would mostly look like:

 {% highlight text %}